artsy/garner/README.md

 Garner is a practical Rack-based cache implementation for RESTful APIs with support for HTTP 304 Not Modified based on time and ETags, model and instance binding and hierarchical invalidation.
 Garner is currently targeted at [Grape](https://github.com/intridea/grape), other systems may need some work.

+To "garner" means to gather data from various sources and to make it readily available in one place, kind-of like a cache!

 Usage
 -----